Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: The Sensitivity of Confidence Bounds to Changes in Prior Knowledge and Evidence

-The ``CBI with dependence'' curves are still asymptotically more conservative than the univariate CBI solid curve in Fig.~\ref{fig_sa_nuclear_vary_PK2}.
-However, because of the possibility of the system being fault-free, all of the curves show that confidence in $b$ always increases.
-And the smaller $\phi_2$ becomes, or the bigger $b$ or $\theta$ are, the greater the confidence in $b$ can be asymptotically.
+In Fig.~\ref{fig_sa_nuclear_vary_PK2}, ``CBI with dependence'' curves are asymptotically more conservative than the univariate CBI solid curve.
+However, because the system could be fault-free, the curves show that confidence in $b$ always increases with increasing failure-free operational evidence.
+Also, the smaller $\phi_2$ becomes, or the bigger $b$ or $\theta$ are, the greater confidence in $b$ can become.

-Fig.~\ref{fig_sa_nuclear_vary_PK3} illustrates how changes in $\phi_1$ still have no impact on confidence in $b$ (for the same reasons as in Fig.~\ref{fig_sa_baseline_vary_PK3}), despite the possibility that the system could be fault-free.